 - The fall release will be serviced for 30 months for enterprise customers.

 Here are a few things to remember about Microsoft's release schedule:

-- Currently, all end-of-life dates fall on Patch Tuesday, which always falls on the second Tuesday of every month.
+- Currently, all End-of-Life (EOL) dates fall on Patch Tuesday, which always falls on the second Tuesday of every month.
 Traditionally, this is the day Microsoft releases security patches.

 - Microsoft aims to publish new updates on Patch Tuesday as well.
-However, the targeted date may sometimes be missed due to bugs or if the release is not ready yet.
+However, the targeted date may sometimes be missed due to bugs or the release not being ready yet.

-- Release and EOL dates are from Microsoft's lifecycle fact sheet, which is updated with the final release (re-release) date of Windows 10 versions.
+- Release and EOL dates are from Microsoft's products and services Lifecycle information search page, which is updated with the final release (re-release) date of Windows 10 versions.

-Also worth noting is that Windows 7 is now in paid extended support.
+Also worth noting is the fact that Windows 7 is now in paid extended support.
 Regular extended support went EOL on January 14, 2020.
 To continue to receive security and critical updates (based on Microsoft's discretion) on Windows 7, you will have to pay Microsoft yearly per device as an add-on service.